-WLI aims to improve international wetland centres and build the skills of those running them.
+People want to build and run educational wetland centres, but sometimes require support and guidance to get the best out of them.
+WLI aims to improve wetland centres globally and to build the skills of those running them.
 It provides resources and activities to maximise their ability to change attitudes, deliver good conservation outcomes, and positively influence the behaviour of local stakeholders and visitors.

 WLI forms part of the Ramsar convention’s CEPA programme (Communication, Participation, Participation and Awareness), aiming to bridge the gap between influencing high-level international policy and delivering tangible benefits for wetland conservation on the ground.